 As knowledge production sites, the university’s engagement in national economic growth and the broader development agenda in its country is nothing new.
 Ever since the beginning of modern science, knowledge has been sought from the university and today, more than ever before in human history, the wealth or poverty of nations depends on the quality of higher education.
 Revolutionary breakthroughs in the knowledge economy are leading to remarkable changes in the way forward-looking nations capacitate their graduates.
 According to UNESCO, universities are not just for teaching purposes, but also contribute through research in STI and in the social and human sciences, to the advance of knowledge, to the creation of new knowledge, to cultural development and fulfilment, to the solving of the problems with which the society is faced, to SD.

 There are also grave concerns that HE in most countries is becoming increasingly obsolete which, in part, is why development programmes are stultified even from the outset.
 There are also serious issues regarding the under-performance in research – state of academic research is less-than-satisfactory in almost all universities in DCs.
-Therefore, universities, particularly in Sudan, must confront the ‘new realities’ evident in the environments in which they operate.
-Many scholars and policy makers have called for a transformative innovation agenda which embraces radical change for new synthesis and approaches for transforming universities’ role in achieving the SDGs in Sudan.
+Therefore, universities, particularly in DCs, must confront the ‘new realities’ evident in the environments in which they operate.
+Many scholars and policy makers have called for a transformative innovation agenda which embraces radical change for new synthesis and approaches for transforming universities’ role in achieving the SDGs in their countries.

 WASD is delighted to have been working very closely with various United Nations Agencies, most specifically with the UN Joint Inspection Unit (JIU).
 Both JIU and WASD are inspired by the conviction that the UN Agenda 2030 for SD and the 17 SDGs provide the momentum for a renewed UN engagement with the public and private sectors.